 “Did you dine with the Imam?”

-“Yes, I did,” said Hassan, taking a step forward to sit beside Muhammad.
+“Yes, I did,” said Hassan as he took a step forward and sat beside Muhammad.

 Muhammad sighed and held his head in his hands and sighed again.

 “What’s the matter?” said Hassan with a worried frown.